Abdulwahab Hussain

-In 2001, Hussain chaired the committee which founded Al Wefaq, Bahrain's main opposition party.
+In 2001, Hussain chaired the committee which founded the now dissolved Al Wefaq, Bahrain's main opposition party.
 He urged opposition leaders to boycott 2002 parliamentary election after the king issued Constitution of 2002, which he found going back on reform plans.
 In 2003, Hussain announced he would leave politics and stop issuing public statements and in 2005 he resigned from Al Wefaq.
 In 2009 he returned to politics becoming the co-founder and official spokesman of Al Wafa' Islamic Movement.

 During the Bahraini uprising (2011–present), Hussain played an important role, leading protests, calling for the downfall of regime and establishment of a democratic republic.
 One month after the beginning of protests, he was arrested, allegedly tortured and sentenced by a special military court to life imprisonment.
 Later, sentence was overturned, and it was announced that he would be retried by a civilian court.
 The retrial began on 22 May 2012, but was postponed until May 29.